Practicing Independent Sleep with your Newborn

 If your baby is having a really hard time falling asleep independently, it could be that they need more practice or the room is not dark enough.
 It's also worth considering that they are being kept awake for too long between sleep periods.
 Babies become overtired quite easily, and faster than many parents realize.
 Aim to offer sleep within 45 minutes to one hour since the last time they woke.
 Otherwise, a baby who has been awake for too long will have a much more difficult time leaning into sleep or learning a new skill like falling asleep independently.
 When first starting out, I recommend offering practice at bedtime and/or the first nap of the day.
 The drive to sleep will be the strongest during these times!

 "Drowsy but awake" is the ideal state for a young baby to be in, so they can drift off to a peaceful sleep without a struggle.
 However, as your baby gets older and more aware of the fascinating world around them, the ideal state moves away from "Drowsy but awake" and instead we aim for "Fully awake and calm".

-At 6-8 weeks of age (from EDD) your baby is making connections and it's helpful to start introducing the positive sleep connections that will serve them well in order to build that strong healthy sleep foundation from the ground up, and avoid the need for "sleep training" later on.
+At 6-8 weeks of age (from Estimated Due Date) your baby is becoming real smart, real fast.
+They are making simple connections, so it's helpful to start introducing the positive sleep connections that will serve them well in order to build that strong healthy sleep foundation from the ground up, and minimize the need for formal sleep training later on.